davor5c/Bookstore/Readme.md

 Configure user authentication for your application:

-* Option A) *(Recommended for quick-start)* Enable **anonymous access** by creating `rhetos-app.local.settings.json` in Bookstore.RhetosServer project folder, with the following content:
+* Option A) *(Recommended for quick-start)* Enable **anonymous access** by creating `rhetos-app.local.settings.json` in Bookstore.Service project folder, with the following content:
  `{ "Security" { "AllClaimsForAnonymous": true } }`.
 * Option B) If you want to use **Windows authentication with IIS**:
   * Run Visual Studio *as Administrator*.
 Open project properties => Web => Change from "ISS Express" to "Local IIS".
 On save answer Yes.